aspose-pdf/Aspose.PDF-Documentation/javascript-cpp/basic-operations/conversion/_index.md

 1. Select a PDF file for converting.
 1. Create a 'FileReader'.
-1. The 'AsposePdfPagesToPng' function is executed.
+1. The [AsposePdfPagesToPng](https://reference.aspose.com/pdf/javascript-cpp/core/asposepdfpagestopng/) function is executed.
 1. The name of the resulting file is set, in this example "ResultPdfToPng{0:D2}.png".
 1. Next, if the 'json.errorCode' is 0, then your DownloadFile is given the name you specified earlier.
 If the 'json.errorCode' parameter is not equal to 0 and, accordingly, there will be an error in your file, then information about such an error will be contained in the 'json.errorText' file.
-1. As a result, the 'DownloadFile' function generates a link and allows you to download the resulting file to the user's operating system.
+1. As a result, the [DownloadFile](https://reference.aspose.com/pdf/javascript-cpp/misc/downloadfile/) function generates a link and allows you to download the resulting file to the user's operating system.

 ```js